Supplementary Labour Scheme (SLS)

 Safeguards have been in place under the SLS to ensure that employers do provide job offers to local workers first before their applications for imported workers will be processed further.
 If an employer breaches any statutory provision (including the Employment Ordinance, the Employees' Compensation Ordinance and the Immigration Ordinance), any provision of the standard employment contract or any condition of the SLS, the employer concerned may be subjected to administrative sanction resulting in withdrawal of approval for labour importation.
 Subsequent SLS applications for importation of workers will be barred for two years counting from the relevant date.

 Imported workers under the SLS are required to be paid at least median monthly wages of local workers in comparable positions and be accorded no less favourable treatment as that enjoyed by local workers under the labour laws.
 As the statutory minimum wage becomes effective on 1 May 2011, the amount of wages offered must be in compliance with the statutory minimum wage requirements.
-They are only allowed to work for the employers and in the positions, and for the duration of employment as stipulated under their employment contracts, and they must return to their place of origin on expiry of their contracts.
+They are only allowed to work for the employers and in the positions with stipulated job duties, and for the duration of employment as stipulated under their employment contracts, and they must return to their place of origin on expiry of their contracts.

 Under the SLS, the approval granted to an employer to import workers would not be automatically renewed.
 An employer who wishes to continue employing imported workers upon the expiry of their contracts are required to submit an application afresh to the Labour Department, and the application will be considered on its own merits.